-5.5 Urbanisation is essentially the encroaching of settlements onto open space to such an extent that there is a regular background level of impact (whether recreational activity, cat predation, fly tipping or garden waste and other activities) due to the close proximity of large amounts of housing.
-This can have a negative effect on wildlife causing retreat further into the body of a habitat; it can also impact breeding success and result in habitat fragmentation and changes in plant communities.

-5.6 The HRA for the LP applied a 400m buffer (a distance at which impacts from built development and some urbanisation effects cannot be mitigated for) to urbanisation impacts to European Sites.
+- 5.5 Urbanisation is essentially the encroaching of settlements onto open space to such an extent that there is a regular background level of impact (whether recreational activity, cat predation, fly tipping or garden waste and other activities) due to the close proximity of large amounts of housing.
+This can have a negative effect on wildlife causing retreat further into the body of a habitat; it can also impact breeding success and result in habitat fragmentation and changes in plant communities 12. - 5.6 The HRA for the LP applied a 400m buffer (a distance at which impacts from built development and some urbanisation effects cannot be mitigated for) to urbanisation impacts to European Sites.
 That limit is specified in LP Policy ENV 03 with regard particular regard to woodlark and nightjar.
 At the closest distance (370m) to the parish boundary the Breckland SPA is within a 400m catchment.
 No site allocations are made within this distance and only a small area of the Parish falls within the catchment (refer to Figure 3).
 Future unallocated windfall is a possibility but development in Saham Toney must comply with the overarching LP Policy: ENV03.
-To flag the significance of the 400m exclusion zone, it is recommended that supporting text be added to policies 2B and 2C in the plan that confirms housing development within 400m of the Breckland SPA will not be supported.